faerber-lab/faerber-lab.github.io/_pages/team.md

 ---

 The group is led by [Prof. Dr.-Ing.
-Michael Färber](/cv/) and currently includes postdocs and PhD students.
+Michael Färber](/cv/).
+It currently includes postdocs and PhD students.

 Student assistants and interns: **[/student-assistants/](/student-assistants/)**.
 Selected alumni: **[/alumni/](/alumni/)**.